dbtrail

 Allow gaps

-By default, PITR fails if there are gaps in the binlog event stream between the baseline and the target time (this usually means some events were lost due to agent downtime or binlog purging).
-Set allow_gaps: true to proceed anyway:
+By default, PITR fails if there are gaps in the indexed event stream between the baseline and the target time — missing hours that were rotated out of the index without a Parquet archive, or lost to agent downtime or binlog purging.
+Pass --allow-gaps to proceed anyway:

 Gaps mean missing data